 In fact, they fit right into our busy lifestyle as we love meeting new people but simply do not have time to wait for our mums to finally set us up with ‘the one’.

-Aren’t we just tired of the unstimulating dates that seem to go nowhere?
+Aren’t we just tired of one unstimulating date after another that seems to go nowhere?

 Top 10 dating apps to try in Singapore